 - Social and economic empowerment of women: Provide education opportunities, micro-credit cover

-- Development of school-centered mental health: To provide psychological check-up and care for school children in the development of emotional well-being
+- Development of school-centered mental health: To provide psychological check-ups and care for school children in the development of emotional well-being

 - Mental Health at Work: Mental Stress and Preventive Activities

-- The mental health of the elderly: Providing a friendly environment and day care center
+- The mental health of older people: Providing a friendly environment and daycare center

 - Habitat policy: Improvement of family environment

-- Poverty reduction and provide social security for the poor
+- Poverty reduction and providing social security for the poor

 - Social development activities